 When he's not performing, Jackson maintains the 50 Cent brand.
 The rapper has a five-year deal with Reebok, his own Vitamin Water flavor, launched a body spray with Right Guard, started a condom line called Magic Stick Condoms, published an autobiography, and has an acting career.

 Jackson has one son, Marquise Jackson, with former girlfriend Shaniqua Tompkins.
-In October 2010, he began dating comedienne Chelsea Handler.
+In 2010, he dated comedienne Chelsea Handler.